 During the melting season I'm writing (bi-)weekly updates on the current situation with regards to Arctic sea ice (ASI).
-Central to these updates are the daily Cryosphere Today sea ice area (SIA) and IJIS sea ice extent (SIE) numbers, which I compare to data from the 2005-2012 period (NSIDC has a good explanation of sea ice extent and area in their FAQ).
+Because of issues with data based on the SSMIS sensor aboard DMSP satellites, I mainly focus on higher-resolution AMSR2 data from the Japan Aerospace Exploration Agency (JAXA), as reported on the Arctic Data archive System website.
 I also look at other things like regional sea ice area, compactness, temperature and weather forecasts, anything of particular interest.

 It's that time of year when the melting season is drawing to a close and the Arctic sea ice pack is reaching its lowest size of the year, also known as the minimum.

 This melting season was a strange one.
 After the mildest winter on record, a spectacular opening up of the Beaufort and Chukchi Seas made trend lines on graphs go extremely low even before the melting season had properly started.
 But then clouds moved in during the period when the Sun is at its peak, and solar radiation causes melt ponds to form on the ice pack, building up so-called melting momentum.

 June and July were really cloudy, as cloudy as in rebound years 2013 and 2014, but this time around atmospheric conditions weren't accompanied by low temperatures on the ground and in the water.
 The warm winter, early opening up of the ice pack and the rapid melting of land snow cover, caused another kind of momentum, one of heat, that kept the melting going throughout.

 And then in August, a massive storm that kept on re-intensifying (or maybe they were two separate storms), followed by a Dipole with a massive pressure gradient, battered the ice pack.
 Again, as in 2012, we've witnessed the detachment of one large piece of ice from the main pack.
 And now the 2016 melting season has reached 2nd place on almost all extent and area graphs out there.